cms-opendata-workshop/workshop2022-lesson-run2-adlcl/_episodes/02-installing-cutlang.md

 ~~~
 {: .language-bash}

-More ADL files for various full LHC analyses (focusing on signal region selections) can be found here: https://github.com/ADL4HEP/ADLLHCanalyses
+More ADL files for various full LHC analyses (focusing on signal region selections) can be found [in this git repository](https://github.com/ADL4HEP/ADLLHCanalyses).

 {% include links.md %}